 If you’re trying out your own CubicFun 3D puzzle soon, I have the following tips:

 CubicFun 3D Tips

 - All components are clearly marked and pre-cut.
 Removing them from the boards is a breeze.

 - Nearly all components have little holes/grooves that need to be poked through before used.
 I recommend using a small flat-tip screwdriver for the task.

 - Obviously, you ought to have a small container or bag to store all the unwanted bits after preparing the holes.

 - Furthermore about the grooves, try not to miss any!
 I missed a couple and now the unwanted bits are permanently trapped inside my castle.

-- The greatest difficulty is coaxing the legs into the holes/grooves during assembly.
+- The greatest difficulty is that of coaxing the legs into the holes/grooves during assembly.
 I say “coax” because everything is ultimately made of paper.
 If you apply brute force, well, you can predict the outcome.

 Not quite what I was hoping for.
 Now it feels a little crowded.
 I also had to retire Arahabaki.

 Saga and Death Mask on the castle is also … weird, I know.
 But strangely, that’s the part I like.
 Oh well, such things are constant work-in-progress.